mymonero/mymonero-app-js/README.md

 ## Building for Production

-Unless you are a MyMonero pre-release tester you will probably never need produce a production build of MyMonero, especially as you want to be using a verified build of MyMonero for daily usage.
+Unless you are a MyMonero pre-release tester, you will probably never need to produce a production build of MyMonero, especially as you want to be using a verified build of MyMonero for daily usage.
 However, if you're testing a pre-release version of this app, you may want to build a production-ready version of the app rather than only running it in dev mode.

 See [Building the app for production](./docs/PRODUCTION_BUILDS.md) for information.